FCSplayz/VectorTyping/README.md

 ## Use of Unity references

-The `VectorTyping` namespace uses references to namespaces provided by the Unity Engine, such as the `UnityEngine` namespace, for purposes including, but not limited to, calculations and conversions between custom VectorTyping and built-in Unity data types, in compliance with the Unity Reference-Only License (the "UROL"). <br/>
+The `VectorTyping` namespace and any of its child namespaces use references to namespaces provided by the Unity Engine, such as the `UnityEngine` namespace, for purposes including, but not limited to, calculations and conversions between custom VectorTyping and built-in Unity data types, in compliance with the Unity Reference-Only License (the "UROL"). <br/>
 No modifications have been made to the engine's source code.